celestealexmoore/fahlias-books/README.md

 # Fahlia's Books

-### _A front-end website featuring HTML and CSS to list my daughter's favorite books and the science behind why reading ._
+### _A front-end website featuring HTML and CSS to list my daughter's favorite books and the science behind why reading to babies is essential for their development._
 </div>

 ## Table of Contents